 Guide to Levels of Care for Recovery

 Start to understand the nuance of each person’s individual recovery journey.
-While there are as many paths to recovery as there are people in recovery, this guide will help give you an understanding of the supports in place to help with recovering.
+While there are as many paths to recovery as there are people in recovery, this guide will help give you an understanding of the treatment options in place to help with recovering.

 If you have questions about which level might be best for you, or if you would like help finding a resource at one of these levels, feel free to reach out!